Brooke Bond: Brands and origins

-Brooke Bond Taj Mahal tea leaves are grown in estates of Upper Assam, Darjeeling and Tripura.
-It grows on the northern banks of Brahmaputra, which floods its banks every monsoon, creating a rich, humid soil.
-There is plentiful rain in the monsoon and humidity lasts through the year.
-The soil and weather together give Assam Tea its 'terroir' – a dark red brew, a strong malty flavor and deep body.
+Brooke Bond Taj Mahal tea leaves are grown in the estates of Upper Assam, Darjeeling and Tripura.
+They grow on the northern banks of the Brahmaputra river, which floods its banks every monsoon, creating a rich, humid soil.
+Rain is plentiful in the monsoon season and humidity lasts throughout the year.
+The soil and weather together give Assam Tea its 'terroir' – a dark red brew, a strong malty flavor and a deep body.

-Brooke Bond Red Label, the Indian blend, is made in tea manufacturing units of Assam, Coochbehar, Darjeeling and some parts of Meghalaya.
-The manufacturing process of tea includes the stages of withering (leaving tea leaves to dry), rolling/cutting (through which complex series of chemical changes known as oxidation are initiated), drying and then grading into sizes.
+Brooke Bond Red Label is made in tea manufacturing units of Assam, Cooch Behar, Darjeeling and some parts of Meghalaya.
+The manufacturing process of the tea includes various stages such as withering (leaving the tea leaves to dry), rolling/cutting (through which a complex series of chemical changes known as oxidation is initiated), drying and then grading into sizes.

-Brooke Bond Taaza is made of High Quality fresh Green Tea Leaves.
+Brooke Bond Taaza is made of high-quality fresh green tea leaves.

-Brooke Bond Supreme is imported to Pakistan, made from Kenyan tea leaves.
+Brooke Bond Supreme is sold in Pakistan, made from Kenyan tea leaves.

+Laojee became the number retail tea brand in Sri Lanka.

 Cards

 From 1954 until 1999, packets of Brooke Bond tea included illustrated cards, usually 50 in a series, which were collected by many children.
 One of the most famous illustrators of the cards was Charles Tunnicliffe, the internationally acclaimed bird painter.
 Most of the initial series were wildlife-based, including 'British Wild Animals', 'British Wild Flowers', 'African Wild Life', 'Asian Wild Life', and 'Tropical Birds'.
 From the late 1960s, they included historical subjects, such as 'British Costume', 'History of the Motor Car', and 'Famous Britons'.
 The last series in the 1990s concentrated on the Chimps of the TV adverts.
-Complete sets and albums in good condition are highly sought after collectors' items.
+Complete sets and albums in good condition are highly sought-after collector's items.
 The inclusion of these cards in packets of tea ceased in 1999.
 There were about 85 separate titles issued around the world: 59 series issued in the UK (1954–1999), 17 series in Canada (1959–1974; 7 of these were also issued in the US, 1960–66), 6 series in what was Rhodesia (1962–66), and 3 series in South Africa (1965–67).
 Many of them have since been reprinted.